+'''

-(send a-menu-item-container on-demand) $\rightarrow$ void?
+(send a-menu-item-container on-demand) \rightarrow void?

+'''

-Specification: Called when the user clicks on the container as a menu bar (before the user sees any menu items), just before the container as a popup menu is popped up, or just before inspecting the menu bar containing the item for a shortcut key binding.
+Specification: Called when the user clicks on the container as a menu bar (before the user sees any menu items, except with Unity's global menu bar as noted below), just before the container as a popup menu is popped up, or just before inspecting the menu bar containing the item for a shortcut key binding.